 Fort Lauderdale Employment Lawyers

 Mr. Mavrick has extensive experience in representing businesses who have legal issues with their employees.
 His extensive experience includes counseling businesses when employees threaten claims against the businesses, file claims with the EEOC against their former employers, or file lawsuits alleging businesses did not comply with the law.
-Mr. Mavrick has practiced law for over 20 years.
-His employment law practice initially involved representation of employees only.
-Mr. Mavrick’s practice evolved to representation of employers in various labor/employment law cases and counseling businesses in the protection of their interests and compliance with the law.
+Mr. Mavrick has practiced law for over 21 years.
+His Fort Lauderdale employment law practice represents employers and management in various labor/employment law cases and counseling businesses in the protection of their interests and compliance with the law.
 Mr. Mavrick has the highest peer-review rating from Martindale-Hubbell, of AV.
 He also has a rating of 10 out of 10 from lawyer rating service AVVO.

 Mr. Mavrick has extensive and successful trial experience in both federal and state courts and agencies.
 This includes trial victories on behalf of employers in connection with wage claims, alleged employer taxation claims, and non-competition covenant claims.
-Some recent cases have included a March 2013 trial victory on behalf of an employer in a worker’s compensation case and a July 2012 trial victory on behalf of a corporate employer in an overtime wage case in federal court in Miami, Florida.
+Some recent Mavrick Law Firm cases have included an August 2013 trial victory on behalf of a corporate employer who was sued for overtime and other wages in Broward County, Florida, a March 2013 trial victory on behalf of an employer in a worker’s compensation case, and a July 2012 trial victory on behalf of a corporate employer in an overtime wage case in federal court in Miami, Florida.
 Mr. Mavrick has succeeded in obtaining dismissal of employment discrimination lawsuits against businesses and in obtaining dismissal of overtime and other wage claims on legal grounds.
 He also has been able to persuade plaintiffs’ attorneys and their clients to refrain from filing threatened claims because the facts and law render the claims meritless.
 Mr. Mavrick also has been able to negotiate favorable resolutions of claims for businesses, saving employers from the cost and time of litigation.
 Mr. Mavrick has extensive experience and success in representing employers against unemployment compensation claims.